COMPUTATIONAL COGNITIVE SCIENCE

 Lesson mode

 The course combines lectures and hands-on laboratory sessions.
-In lectures, students will explore core concepts, major computational modelling paradigms (Connectionist, Bayesian), and their application to key cognitive domains (Memory, Perception, and Language).
+In lectures, students will explore core concepts, major computational modelling paradigms (Connectionist, Bayesian), and their application to key cognitive domains (Decision-Making, Perception, and Language).
 They will learn about the theoretical underpinnings of different models and how they relate to empirical findings in cognitive neuroscience.
-In the labs, students will gain practical experience with the R programming language and experiment builder software (OpenSesame/PsychoPy).
+In the labs, students will gain practical experience with the R programming language and the Experiment Builder software (OpenSesame/PsychoPy).
 They will implement, simulate, analyse, and apply the computational models discussed in lectures, working collaboratively in groups to build their programming and modelling skills and design cognitive experiments.

 • Lesson code10621027